Fallen Dragon: Synopsis

 One was on the planet Thallspring, which is fairly Earth-like.
 He is stationed in the town Memu Bay, but he journeys through the hinterlands to the Arnoon province.
 He stops a trio of squaddies from a different platoon from gang-raping one of the villagers.
 Throughout his stay, Newton is bothered by something odd about the village, which seems to have a quality of living that is well beyond what one would expect given the surroundings.
 He is convinced they are hiding something, but he is unable to discover it.

 The other was on the planet Santa Chico, where the founders modified themselves at a genetic level to coexist with the planet's biota.
 The mission goes disastrously wrong.
 As the colonists are no longer fully human, Zantiu-Braun's soldiers have trouble communicating with them, unable to fully comprehend their new lifestyle.
 The civilisation has little in the way of centralised industry or anything of value to Earth, and it remains extremely hostile to the Zantiu-Braun forces.
-The biological augmentations make them an equal match for the Skins, which they invented years ago, and inflict severe casualties on the asset realisation force.
+The biological augmentations make them an equal match for the Skins (which the inhabitants had previously helped develop), inflicting severe casualties on the asset realization force.
 They eventually destroy a captured asteroid in orbit to create a Kessler syndrome that closes the sky, making further trips to the planet impossible.
-Newton concludes that the asset realisation concept is no longer workable; the technology levels of the colony planets are growing so quickly that future missions will be too dangerous to be worthwhile.
-However, during this mission, Newton apparently solves the mystery of Arnoon.
+Newton concludes that the asset realization concept is no longer workable; the technology levels of the colony planets are growing so quickly that future missions will be too dangerous to be worthwhile.
+However, this also allows Newton to solve the mystery of Arnoon.
 Arnoon had, in plain sight, alien plants living on unsterilised soil bearing edible fruits.
-This would be impossible for Thallspring technology to create, so he concludes it was provided by Santa Chico geneticists.
+This would be impossible for Thallspring technology to create; Newton concludes it must have been provided by Santa Chico geneticists, paid for with some hidden wealth.
 Lawrence plans to "realize" their unknown wealth for himself and to use it to buy his retirement.
-When he learns of another mission to Thallspring, he ensures his team is part of the contingent.
+When he learns of the next mission to Thallspring, he ensures his team is part of the contingent.

 In the time since the first mission, Thallspring has advanced greatly.
 A small group has formed an effective resistance movement in preparation for the next asset realisation mission, led by Denise Ebourn from Arnoon.
 As a cover, Denise works in a kindergarten, where she tells the kids supposedly fictional stories about an ancient alien galaxy-wide civilisation and an alien prince named Mozark.
 Denise uses an advanced alien intelligence known as a "dragon" to enhance herself, her resistance-cellmates, and the villagers in Arnoon.
 When the Z-B mission arrives, her team uses their Prime software to sabotage the Z-B efforts with some effect.
 However, Newton, now a sergeant, also has Prime, and he uses it to return his platoon to Arnoon in search of its treasure.
 As Denise learns that Lawrence is headed for Arnoon village, she races to intercept him.